kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 .. code:: python

    system_prompt_copa = (
        "Identify the cause or effect of a premise given two choices.
-Each choice " "is identified by a letter, A or B.\n"
-       "Respond only with the letter corresponding to the correct cause or effect."
+Each " "choice is identified by a letter, A or B.\n" "Respond only with the letter corresponding to the correct cause or " "effect."
    )